 Drawing money on Annapurna circuit

-Besisahar – the gateway to Annapurna circuit and the last place before Thorong La pass with ATMs.
+Besisahar – the gateway to the Annapurna circuit and the last place before Thorong La pass with ATMs.

-Chame – you can draw money at Royal Garden Hotel & Restaurant, it’s on the route, on the way out of the town.
+Chame – you can draw money at the Royal Garden Hotel & Restaurant, it’s on the route, on the way out of the town.
 They charge 12% you pay by Visa card to their account and they give you cash.
 We drew NRP 15000/US$135 just in case.
 Maybe there are other places on the way before Chame where you can do the same all you need is to find a place with a card machine.
 Note!
 There is an ATM in Chame but it’s only for local people, tourists are not allowed even inside the bank.

 Jomsom – there are several ATMs some work only with Visa, some only with local cards, some accept everything.
 We drew money at Mega Bank Nepal Limited it was the only one in the town that worked for us.